Gilmore Guys: Review episodes

-The typical Gilmore Guys podcast episode involved Porter, Adejuyigbe, and usually a guest discussing a previously-viewed episode of Gilmore Girls (and later Bunheads).
+The typical Gilmore Guys podcast episode involved Porter, Adejuyigbe, and usually a guest discussing a previously viewed episode of Gilmore Girls (and later Bunheads).
 They cover the episodes chronologically and without spoilers for subsequent episodes.

 Porter and Adejuyigbe approached the podcast in a relaxed, humorous, and improvisational manner.
 Their discussions of Gilmore Girls place "equal emphasis on sincere analysis and lighthearted mockery".
 They also enjoyed discussing the cultural significance of Gilmore Girls, such as how it explores feminism, and placing it in a present-day context.
-The two are known for going on tangents, and often end up discussing a range of other subjects besides Gilmore Girls.
+The Guys are known for going on tangents, and often end up discussing a range of other subjects besides Gilmore Girls.
 The episodes started off averaging an hour in duration, but grew longer until they were typically 2–3 hours long.

-Most of the episodes were recorded in a studio, but around 30 are from live show recordings.
-Starting with 5.07 these live shows were made available as video episodes on the Gilmore Guys YouTube channel, alongside the traditional audio format.
+Most of the review episodes were recorded in a studio, but around 30 are from live show recordings.
+Starting with 5.07 these were made available as video episodes on the Gilmore Guys YouTube channel, alongside the traditional audio format.

 Gilmore Gabs

-Starting in March 2015, Gilmore Guys started recording interviews with people involved in making Gilmore Girls.
+Starting in March 2015, Gilmore Guys started including interviews with people involved with making Gilmore Girls.
 These differ from the typical episodes, in that they do not discuss a particular Gilmore Girls episode.
-The "Gabs" involved talking to cast or crew members about their upbringing, careers, how they ended up working on Gilmore Girls, and their personal experiences making the show.
-The Scott Patterson episode garnered considerable attention, not only because it featured a main actor of the show for the first time, but because Patterson mentioned "talks" of a Gilmore Girls revival.
-There are 24 total Gilmore Gab episodes.
+The "Gabs" involve talking to cast or crew members about their upbringing, careers, how they came to work on Gilmore Girls, and their personal experiences making the show.
+The Scott Patterson episode garnered considerable attention, not only because it featured a main star of the show for the first time, but because Patterson mentioned "talks" of a Gilmore Girls revival.
+There are 24 separate Gilmore Gabs episodes.

 Gilmail Guys

-Although regular episodes included a Twitter Q&A segment with questions relating to that particular episode of Gilmore Girls, Adejuyigbe and Porter dedicated entire episodes to answering questions from their listeners.
-These questions came in the form of emails, voicemails, and occasionally live calls.
-There are a total of 25 Gilmail episodes and several "Call My Name" episodes.
+The Guys dedicate episodes to answering questions from their listeners.
+These come in the form of emails, voicemails, and occasionally live calls.
+There are a total of 25 Gilmail episodes and several "Call my name" episodes.

 Special episodes

-Special episodes came in a variety of forms.
+Special episodes have come in a variety of forms.
 Following Edward Herrmann's death on December 31, 2014, Gilmore Guys released a tribute episode which highlighted his contributions to the show.
 They also did several episodes discussing their expectations for the revival series.
 As a one-off, they recorded a parody episode called "The Entourage Entourage".
 They also did a special episode discussing the pilot of Amy Sherman-Palladino's new series The Marvelous Mrs. Maisel.

 The guys did a live show called "Live in NYC – The Lost Scripts" in which they performed scripts they had written based on Gilmore Girls characters.
 The scripts featured many inside jokes from the TV show and the podcast.